 If you have multiple devices and several family members on them at the same time, you'll need more bandwidth to keep up.
+(Test your current internet speed.)
 Streaming, gaming and other high-capacity activities demand a certain amount of bandwidth speed to get the best experience without a lot of buffering or lag.
+(See the FCC guide to broadband speeds.)
 And the more bandwidth your internet provider is able to deliver, the faster you’ll get to do your thing.

 Now that we've answered the question what is bandwidth, how do you know how much you have and if it's enough?

 If you love to stream HD videos, download large files and enjoy multiplayer gaming, you may want to consider speed plans of 100 Mbps and above.
 For all other activities like streaming music, surfing and video conferencing - anything above 25 Mbps should be enough.
 It all depends on how patient you are with potential buffering and slightly slower speeds when others at home are competing for bandwidth at the same time for their own activities.

 Use our speed test to see how your current provider compares to Fios.

 There are a number of ways to increase your bandwidth and get the most from your internet and devices.
 Here are just a few of the.m:

 Get a higher Mbps plan if you stream a lot of content and have more connected devices and appliances at home.
 Fios Gigabit Connection, with speeds up to 940/880 Mbps, can handle up to 100 devices at once and Verizon 5G home internet is going Ultra in select areas.